 Colour schemes are like shortcuts for guaranteed colour harmonies or provocative compositions.
 However, integrating a limited colour palette is my favourite route to a successful painting, using only a few colours to create a wide range of possibilities.

 In this article, we’ll be looking at how to combine the properties of watercolour along with colour schemes and palettes to get the results that make watercolour so special, and how to avoid the pitfalls of combining ill-suited watercolours.
+So, grab the best watercolour paper and read on for all you need to know.

 01. Not all colours are equal